 - Potatoes - 2 medium (bite size cubes)

 - Water - 1.5 to 2 cups (depends on how much gravy you want)

 - Fresh Cilantro - 1 bunch (chopped)

 1. Start by chopping the garlic, ginger, and onions.
 I used my Magic Bullet to chop the ginger and garlic.

 2. Heat a pot on medium heat, once hot, add Olive Oil, add the cumin seeds.

-3. Once they start sizzling, add the turmeric powder.
+3. Once they start sizzling, add the asafoetida and turmeric powder.
 Cook for about 5 seconds.

 4. Now add the ginger and garlic.
 Saute for 15 seconds or so.

 5. Add the onions and salt.
 Saute for about 8-10 minutes.
 Keep checking to make sure the onions don't burn.